fredywnavas/batter/README.md

 ## Overview

   Batter is a game where the player tries to destroy a wall of bricks by hitting a ball into them.

+## What you need to run the game:

+  Python 3.8 or newer up and running on your machine.
+  Open your terminal and browse to the project's root folder (__main__).
+  You can also run it from an IDE (such as VS Code).
+Start your IDE and open the containing folder and run the __main__.py file.

 ## Rules